Click below to speak to a Diamond Consultant or customer service.1 888-658-6372

 All Labs are not created equal, and their judgments are not held to any objective standard.
 Unfortunately, some labs have succumbed to pressure from retailers to lower their standards, thereby allowing lower quality diamonds to be presented with higher ratings, increasing their value in the marketplace.
 Before relying on any certificate, make sure you are comfortable with the reputation and expertise of its author.

-While Lumera chooses to offer only GIA certified diamonds, other labs which have a strong reputation in the marketplace include AGS (American Gem Society) and HRD (more common in Europe than the U.S).
+While Lumera chooses to offer only GIA certified diamonds (with the exception of our diamond stud earrings), other labs which have a strong reputation in the marketplace include AGS (American Gem Society) and HRD (more common in Europe than the U.S).
 Diamonds with certification from labs such as IGI and EGL tend to sell at a small discount, since these labs are known for relaxed grading standards (for example, a diamond graded G in color by EGL may only be graded H by GIA).

 Use caution when comparing the price of diamonds graded by two different labs; what at first seems like a bargain may only be the result of more relaxed grading.